| |

 entertaining referral sources as an explicit "thank you" for referrals.

-A surprisingly number of clinicians speak of this company as the "only"
+A surprising number of clinicians speak of this company as the "only"

 reliable company offering treatment.
 We wonder what incentives